SystemsApproach/private5g/software/start.rst

    the per-subsystem Makefiles, meaning all the individual steps required to install Aether can be managed from this main directory.
-   The Makefile includes comments listing the key Make targets defined by the included Makefiles. *Importantly, the rest of this Appendix assumes you are working in the main OnRamp directory, and not in the individual subsystems.*
+   The Makefile includes comments listing the key Make targets defined by the included Makefiles. *Importantly, the rest of this guide assumes you are working in the main OnRamp directory, and not in the individual subsystems.*